Finance, B.B.A.

 Admission Requirements

-Each year, the Seidman College of Business admits a select few students directly into the business college as first-year students.
-This honor is reserved for students who have a 26 or higher composite score on the ACT, or a score of 1240 and higher on the SAT, and a 3.5 or higher high school GPA.
+Each year, the Seidman College of Business allows early access into the business college to a select few individuals as first-year students.
+This honor is reserved for students who have received a 3.500 or higher high school GPA.

-- completed at least 55 semester hours (junior status);
+1. Have earned at least 55 semester hours (junior status)

 For More Information